Majr98/pelletmon/firmware/README.md

 ## Components

 PelletMon app is divided into components, that handle specific tasks.
-* EstymaClient - handles Estyma CAN protocol (reads message from queue in loop but is also able to send messages), handles VideNet communication also as well.
+* VideNetClient - handles VideNet CAN protocol (reads message from queue in loop but is also able to send messages), handles VideNet communication also as well.

 ## Other classes
 * VideNet - contains message classes and general protocol implementation for VideNet.
 Used by EstymaClient to handle VideNet specific messages.